Smart Home Buying Guide

 Smart Home Voice Control

-Control your smart home products using only your voice with a hands-free smart speaker like Google Home or Amazon Echo.
-They allow you to operate smart products with a single voice command and provide helpful assistant features.
+Control your smart home products using only your voice with a hands-free smart speaker like Google Home.
+They allow you to use smart products with a single voice command and provide helpful assistant features.
 Ask what the weather’s like, check your diary, set a timer, and even play fun family games.

 Each smart voice control speaker has a “wake word” so that when you speak to the device it will listen and respond to your request.
-For Amazon Echo, simply say “Alexa”, and Google Home responds to “Ok Google” or “Hey Google”.
+Google Home, for example, responds to “Ok Google” or “Hey Google”.

 Voice control speakers let you use your smart devices without the need for a remote, and because you can link multiple devices, you can turn on groups of lights or speakers with just one command.